LeBerek/CT-Codification/CT-Codification-Introduction.md

 ## Codification Of Railway Lines

 IM determines the **combined transport profile** **(CTP)** of a section of line.
-IM decides if CTPs are calculated either based on the structure gauge proximity calculation or on the characteristics of exact position of the obstacles on the inspected section of line.
-When the codification is based on the physical position of obstacles, which in practice is beyond the calculated limits of the gauge, the physical position of obstacles is determined by field measurements.
-A line CTP consists of one or more letters followed by one or more numbers of 2 or 3 digits.
+IM decides how CTPs are calculated whether calculation is based on :

+- the structure gauge proximity determined by reference profiles and associated rules,
+- the characteristics of exact position of the obstacles on the inspected section of line determined by field measurements (space method).

+An allocated line CTP consists of one or more letters followed by one or more numbers of 2 or 3 digits.

 ## Codification Of ILU